dzulfiqarfr/24.01_jakpost_charts/20210729_lopsided-recovery/README.md

 ## Vaccination campaign

 The IMF stated that the latest WEO showed a split among countries based on their vaccination rate.
-The higher the vacicnation rate the better outlook they have.
+The higher the vaccination rate the better outlook they have.

 We can check how far the real GDP growth outlook varies with vaccination rate using vaccination data from
 <a href="https://github.com/owid/covid-19-data/tree/master/public/data" target="_blank">Our World in Data (OWID)</a>.
-We will take a look at the share of population partially vaccinated against COVID-19 at the latest date available.
-This metric shows the bare minimum in preventing people from contracting the virus.
+We will take a look at the total share of population vaccinated against COVID-19 at the latest date available.
+This metric takes into account both people who have been fully vaccinated and those who have received their first shot.

 ``` r
 url_owid <- "https://covid.ourworldindata.org/data/owid-covid-data.csv"